 For some workers in the state of Washington, a workplace injury can mean the end of their career.
 Depending upon the severity of the injury, an employee injured on the job may never be able to return to work again.
 When this happens, the worker has a right to file a workers’ compensation claim for permanent total disability benefits.
 One injury that might result in a worker’s inability to return to work is an amputation injury.

-Common Causes of Amputation Injuries in the Workplace
+Common Causes of Amputation Injuries in the Workplace in Olympia

 For workers who work in a construction or factory setting, the risks of sustaining an amputation injury may be higher due to use of dangerous mechanical equipment and machinery in these industries.
 According to OSHA, amputations are most common when workers operate unguarded or inadequately safeguarded machinery, mechanical equipment, and power tools.
 Mechanical motions that involve rotating, reciprocating, traversing, cutting, punching, shearing and bending may increase risk of a workplace amputation.